ojomaroselinealfa-creator/portfolio/README.md

 # portfolio
-Roselin's personal portfolio showcasing Business Analysis projects and case studies she has worked on.
+Roseline's personal portfolio showcasing Business Analysis projects and case studies she has worked on.